by-jp/www.byjp.me/content/notes/twitter/106928171919753216/index.md

   latitude: 13.05312499
   longitude: 77.76186512
 ---
-Just finished my first Kindle book - Ready Player One - massively engaging as a novel and a medium, it's a shame I'm addicted to irl-books\!
+Just finished my first Kindle book - Ready Player One - massively engaging as a novel and a medium, it's a shame I'm addicted to irl-books!